MaxWaterhout/TCN_self_supervised_learning/README.md

 ## 2. Motivation
-Imitation learning has already been used for learning robotic skills from demonstrations and can be split in two areas: behavioral cloning and inverse reinforcement learning.
-The main disadvantage of these methods is the need of a demonstration in the same context as the learner.
+Imitation learning has already been used for learning robotic skills from demonstrations [[2]](#2) and can be split into two areas: behavioral cloning and inverse reinforcement learning.
+The main disadvantage of these methods is the need for a demonstration in the same context as the learner.
 This does not scale well with different contexts, like a changing viewpoint or an agent with a different model.
-In this paper the authors train a Time-Constrastive Network (TCN) on demonstrations that are diverse in embodiments, objects and backgrounds.
+In this paper, a Time-Contrastive Network (TCN) is trained on demonstrations that are diverse in embodiments, objects and backgrounds.
 This allows the TCN to learn the best pouring representation without labels.
-With this TCN network a robot can learn to link the images to the corresponding motor commands using reinforcement learning or an other method.
-In our blog we do not cover the reinforcement part.
+Eventually with this representation a robot can use this as a reward function.
+The robot can learn to link its images to the corresponding motor commands using reinforcement learning or another method.
+In our blog, we do not cover the reinforcement learning part.

-## 2. Implementation
+## 3. Implementation
 For our implementation of the TCN we only use the data of the single-view data.
+The input of the TCN is a sequence of preprocessed 360x640 frames.
+In total 11 sequences of around 5 seconds (40 frames) are used for training.
+The framework contains a deep network that outputs a 32-dimensional embedding vector, see fig [1].

 <p align="center">
 <img src="images/single view TCN.png" width="360" height="261" alt="single view TCN"> </br>
 <em>Fig. 1: The single-view TCN</em>
 </p>

-### 2.1 Framework
+### 3.1 Training
-The framework of a TCN contains of a deep network that outputs an 32-dimensional embedding vector, see fig [1].
-As an input, a sequence of preprocessed 360x640 frames of a video are putted in.
-In total 11 sequences of around 5 seconds (40 frames) are used for training.
-For every frame in a sequence, The TCN takes an anchor, positive and negative frame where it encourages the anchor and positive to be close in embedding space while distancing itself from the negative frame.
+The loss is calculated with a triplet loss [[3]](#3).
+The formula and an illustration can be seen in fig [2].
+This loss is calculated with an anchor, positive and negative frame.
+For every frame in a sequence, The TCN encourages the anchor and positive to be close in embedding space while distancing itself from the negative frame.
 This way the network learns what is common between the anchor and positive frame and different from the negative frame.
-In our case the negative margin range is 0.2 second (one frame). \
+In our case the negative margin range is 0.2 seconds (one frame) and negatives always come from the same sequence as the positive. \
-The actual loss is calculated with a triplet loss [[2]](#2).
-The formula and an illustration can be seen in fig [2].

 <p align="center">
 <img src="images/triplet loss formula.png" width="700" height="105" alt="Training loss"> </br>